RESEARCH STARTER

 Freud contended that many psychological problems were the result of repression, and these problems could be reduced or eliminated by bringing unconscious thoughts into an individual’s awareness through psychoanalysis.

-A young woman called “Anna O” was the first patient Freud treated for repression.
-Anna displayed a myriad of strange symptoms that physicians had collectively called hysteria.
-At times, Anna would go into a trance-like state and have hallucinations of snakes and other creatures.
+A young woman called “Anna O” was referred to in the context of repression in a landmark 1895 book Studies on Hysteria, authored by Freud and Josef Breuer.
+Anna O was the first patient Breuer treated for repression.
+Anna O displayed a myriad of strange symptoms that physicians had collectively called hysteria (reclassified as conversion disorder).
+At times, Anna O would go into a trance-like state and have hallucinations of snakes and other creatures.
 Her other symptoms included a loss of speech and temporary paralysis.
 Physicians found no physical cause for her condition.

-After undergoing psychoanalysis, Freud learned that Anna had cared for her father while he was dying of tuberculosis.
-Once the experience was brought back into Anna’s consciousness, her symptoms disappeared.
+After undergoing psychoanalysis, Breuer learned that Anna O had cared for her father while he was dying of tuberculosis.
+Once the experience was brought back into Anna’s consciousness, her symptoms reportedly disappeared.
+However, some historical records indicate that despite the initial conclusion that Anna O’s symptoms were cured, her condition worsened progressively, requiring institutionalization.
+She did eventually recover.

 Overview